Claiming compensation from us

 - we breached that duty of care

-- you suffered a loss or disadvantage because of the breach, and
+- you suffered a loss or disadvantage because of the breach

-- there is a reasonable connection between the breach and the loss or disadvantage suffered
+- there's a reasonable connection between the breach and the loss or disadvantage suffered.

-Where there is no legal right to compensation, we will consider whether compensation can be paid under the Compensation for Detriment caused by Defective Administration Scheme (the CDDA Scheme).
+Where there’s no legal right to compensation, we’ll consider whether we can compensate you under the Scheme for Compensation for Detriment caused by Defective Administration (the CDDA Scheme).
 You need to show all of the following:

 - our administration was defective

-- you suffered a loss or detriment as a result, and
+- you suffered a loss or detriment as a result

 Read more about the CDDA Scheme on the Department of Finance website.

 Submit your claim by post to:Department of Human Services